 Can You Move It Around?

 Another important element for all DJs is the weight and portability of a generator — or any other components of the DJing equipment.
-You’ll probably travel for work and you’ll need something that can travel comfortably with you.
+You’ll probably travel for work and you’ll need dj stuff and equipment that can travel comfortably with you.

 A smaller generator makes sense then.
 Some locations may provide one, but it’s best to have it on you at all times and prevent unfortunate breaks to the party you create.